 Other important information

 If for any reason any part of the terms and conditions of use is deemed to be unenforceable, then the validity of the remaining part shall not be affected.
-Any waiver by Castle Trust of a breach of any provision of these terms and conditions of use shall not be deemed to be a waiver of any subsequent breach of any provision.
+Any waiver by Castle Trust Bank of a breach of any provision of these terms and conditions of use shall not be deemed to be a waiver of any subsequent breach of any provision.

 These terms and conditions of use and your use of the website shall be governed by and construed in accordance with English law.
 By using this website you accept that any dispute under these terms and conditions of use or arising out of use of this website shall be subject to the exclusive jurisdiction of the English courts to which you submit.
 You are responsible for compliance with any applicable laws of the country from which you are accessing the website.